Two people sit at the edge of a wide body of water with mountains in the distance, enjoying the scenic views in Nelson, South Island.

 Building Capacity and Capability Across the Conservation Sector

-Through Conservation Leaders, we are supporting conservation projects to achieve greater social and environmental impacts.
+Through Conservation Leaders, we supported conservation projects to achieve greater social and environmental impacts.

 The Nature Conservancy (TNC) is building the capacity and capability of Aotearoa New Zealand’s conservation and natural resource management leaders to build a future where both people and nature thrive.
-Through our Conservation Leaders training programme, participants can learn how to apply the Conservation Standards and, at a later stage, become qualified Conservation Coaches to share their skills with other conservation leaders across the country to drive greater social and environmental impacts at scale.
+Through our Conservation Leaders training programme, run between 2021 and 2024, participants learned how to apply the Conservation Standards and drive greater social and environmental impacts at scale.

 Background